Health Library

 The test is done using a small needle to collect a sample of blood from a vein or an artery.
 The sample may be collected from a vein or artery in the wrist, groin, or arm.

-Before blood is drawn, the health care provider may test circulation to the hand (if the wrist is the site).
+Before blood is drawn, your health care provider may test circulation to the hand (if the wrist is the site).
 After the blood is drawn, pressure applied to the puncture site for a few minutes stops the bleeding.

 How to Prepare for the Test